AI-robot peker mot et symbol for lovparagraf på 3D bakgrunn

 Can the AI itself obtain copyright for what it creates?

-Since it is, after all, the AI that creates the work, it is perhaps most natural to first ask whether the AI model itself can obtain copyright for the works it creates.
-Section 2 of the Intellectual Property Act requires that there must have been an "individual creative effort" in order for someone to obtain copyright in a work.
+Since it is, after all, the AI that creates the work, it is perhaps most natural to firstly ask whether the AI model itself can obtain copyright for the works it creates.
+Section 2 of the Intellectual Property Act requires that there must have been an "individual creative effort" in order for someone to obtain copyright to a work.
 This requirement gives the impression that copyright does not apply to works created by machines.
 Although they are referred to as having "intelligence", AIs are really just advanced computer programs.
 In Norwegian legal theory, there also seems to be agreement that only people can create intellectual property.
-One can therefore safely conclude that an AI model cannot itself be copyrighted.
+One can therefore safely conclude that an AI model cannot itself obtain copyright.

 Can the person who has developed the AI obtain copyright for what it creates?

-Another question is whether the person who developed the AI should be granted copyright.
-But those who have developed the AI model itself have really only programmed a good algorithm.
+Another question is whether the person who developed the AI should obtain copyright.
+But those who have developed the actual AI model have really only programmed a good algorithm.
 Beyond that, they have no further knowledge of the specific works that the AI model will produce.
 As mentioned, there must have been an "individual creative effort" for someone to obtain copyright.
-If one can say that the developers of a service like ChatGPT have exerted such an effort in each of the millions of texts that the service generates daily, it would be stretching it too far.
+To say that the developers of a service such as ChatGPT have exerted such an effort in each of the millions of texts that the service generates daily, would probably be stretching it too far.

 Does the person who uses an AI to create a work get copyright?

 A third question that can be asked in connection with copyright to AI-generated material is whether the user of AI can obtain copyright.
-In some cases, just a few keystrokes from the user will generate works.
+In some cases, just a few keystrokes by the user will generate works.
 This obviously cannot be said to be an "individual creative effort".
-But what if the user of an AI is extremely specific in what he orders from the AI, is completely aware of what end result he wants, and actually uses the AI more as an artistic tool than an end station?
+But what if users of an AI is extremely specific in what they order from the AI, are completely aware of what end result they want, and actually use the AI more as an artistic tool than an end station?
 Can this justify a right?
 Here there can probably be room for doubt in some cases.

 Humanoid AI robot paints a composition on a canvas in studio